RexxLA/rexx-repository/ARB/standards/work-in-progress/syntax/oorexx/new/names.md

 Call .True              -- Calls ".TRUE", not "1" .environment~setMethod("m", "Say 'Hi'")
-::Routine .M            -- The name is always ".M"
+::Routine .M            -- The name is always ".M", and method .m is not invoked.
 ```